Skip to content

 FlagDescription

---previewShow counts (clean / conflict / skipped) without modifying files
+--previewShow counts (clean / merged / conflict / skipped) without modifying files

 --abortRestore main from the auto-snapshot taken before the last merge